offspot/overview/docs/Kiwix Hotspot Tutorial.md

 > [!IMPORTANT]
 > If following this guide for the first time, just find a couple of small content or use our suggestions.
-> Once you've copmpleted all the steps and it's working as expected, you can restart from here with
+> Once you have completed all the steps and it's working as expected, you can restart from here with
 > your carefuly curated content list.
 You dont want typos and long downloads to come in the way and lead
 > to long and frustrating attempts.